8 Facts About ABCS Surgeons

 No other board certification guarantees a surgeon has received training in all aspects of cosmetic surgery.
 Learn why this matters.

-2. Our surgeons have completed a 1-2 year fellowship, where they have trained exclusively in cosmetic surgery & patient care.
+2. Our surgeons have completed a 1-2 year certified fellowship, where they have trained exclusively in cosmetic surgery & patient care.

 This is on top of graduation from an accredited medical school (M.D. or D.O.) and additional residency training.
 See our approved fellowship criteria.